At face value, annuities offer a solid deal: guaranteed income for life. But they are not the most straightforward of products.

 Annuities are insurance against outliving your money, and the reason they make sense for some people is the mortality credits.

-Mortality credits should be viewed as a threshold investment return that is required to beat the income from the annuity, wrote Moshe Milevsky, associate professor of finance at the Schulich School of Business at York University.
+Mortality credits should be regarded as a threshold investment return that is required to beat the income from the annuity, wrote Moshe Milevsky, associate professor of finance at York University in Toronto.

 It's complex stuff, but here's a simple explanation: Imagine that 10 people at age 75 all invest $1,000 at 5 percent interest.